kBorrmann/DSM3_Assignment_KB/README.md

 In "use the Test Number from md['Test number'] as new column names for the expr data" md['Test umber'] should already have been renamed to md['TestID'].

 ## Task 3
-The app can be found in the folder Thermal Proteome Profiling Data.
-I also attached two images of how the app would look.
+The app can be found in the folder Thermal_Proteome_Profiling.
+I also attached two images of how the app would look in that folder. report.pg_matrix.tsv and report.pr_matrix.tsv are the data files used for developing this quality control app.